 Please notice: every area requires separate admission fees ( at this time, some 100 baht per person ).

-Moving around the park: the huge size of the historical park means that you’ll need a vehicle of some sort to explore it.
+The huge size of the historical park means that you’ll need a vehicle of some sort to explore it.

 You can explore the main area by riding a bicycle, taking a tuktuk or a cute electric vehicle as you can see in the picture.
 You can rent a bicycle at the store by the entrance, and an electric vehicle in the park offices.